 Harmonic Distortion - The colour factor

-How to hit the analog harmonic distortion on passive side of summing?
+How to hit the analog harmonic distortion on the PASSIVE side of summing?

-Simply boost up your DAW output Level (master fader) – and you get some “nice” distortion because you’re pushing the Passive side of Summing Mixer quite a bit over its nominal level. (after that gain up the summed signal by your internal amp or external mic preamps or DAW mic preamps)
+Simply boost up your DAW output Level (master fader) – and you get some “nice” distortion because you’re pushing the Passive side of Summing Mixer quite a bit OVER its nominal level. (after that gain up the summed signal by your internal amp or external mic preamps or DAW mic preamps)